 Jim Liddane

 Menlo International Records Publicity Card

-On his return to Limerick, Jim and Michael Collins (who had also been a member of the Skiffling Boatmen), opened one of Ireland's earliest professional recording studios, Menlo Music.
-Although initially set up to further their own songwriting efforts, the studio quickly attracted bands and vocalists from all over Ireland, as well as songwriters from the UK and further afield, keen to have demos made at the new studios.
+However, it soon attracted bands and vocalists from all over Ireland, as well as songwriters from the UK and further afield, keen to have demos made at the new facility.

-Simultaneously, Jim joined with drummer Ger Baggott to form The Broadways, initially a five-piece outfit which with the later arrival of guitarist Bobby O'Driscoll, decided to slim itself down to a trio.
+During this period, Jim also joined with drummer Ger Baggott to form The Broadways, initially a five-piece outfit which included Bill Sinden, Nicky O'Neill and Robert Collins but which - with the later arrival of guitarist and vocalist Bobby O'Driscoll - slimmed down to a trio.

-The Broadways had a weekly residency in the Bohemians Club for many years and also played ballrooms and dance halls during the height of the 60s and 70s showband craze.
+The Broadways played a weekly residency in the Bohemians Club for many years and also worked ballrooms and dance halls during the height of the 60s and 70s showband craze, before becoming a four piece unit following the departure of Bobby for Bojangle and later the Dennis Allen Band, and the return of Bill Sinden, coupled with the arrival of vocalist Leo O'Connor.

-In 1967, following a meeting with a number of overseas songwriters and music publishers attending Ireland's Castlebar Song Contest, Jim decided to launch the International Songwriters Association (ISA) which within weeks of its opening, was attracting its first members from the UK.
+In 1967, following a meeting with a number of songwriters and music publishers who ahd been attending Ireland's Castlebar Song Contest, Jim launched the International Songwriters Association (ISA) which within weeks of its opening, was attracting its first members from the UK.
+Jim subsequently resigned from Menlo Music to concentrate on the ISA and its new publication Songwriter Magazine.

-Its initial success was such that in 1970, the ISA was invited to move the organisation to London.
-Jim however turned down the offer, believing that the ISA would do better if it remained in Ireland.
+The initial success of Songwriter Magazine in the UK was such that in 1970, the ISA was invited to move the publication to London.
+Jim however turned down the offer, believing that the International Songwriters Association would achieve a wider cirulation if it remained based in Ireland.

-This decision seems to have proved far-sighted, because by its 50th birthday in 2017, the International Songwriters Association could boast members in more than 70 countries.
+This decision proved far-sighted, because by its 50th birthday in 2017, the International Songwriters Association could boast members in more than 70 countries.

+Jim Liddane